Speed up testing by using Test Impact Analysis (TIA)

 - Manually validate the selection.
 A developer who knows how the SUT and tests are architected could manually validate the test selection using the TIA reporting capabilities.

 - Run TIA selected tests and then all tests in sequence.
-In a build definition, use two test tasks - one that runs only impacted Tests (T1) and one that runs all tests (T2).
-If T1 passes, check that that T2 passes as well.
+In a build pipeline, use two test tasks - one that runs only impacted Tests (T1) and one that runs all tests (T2).
+If T1 passes, check that T2 passes as well.
 If there was a failing test in T1, check that T2 reports the same set of failures.

 Provide custom dependency mappings